 Hi!
 I’m Olivia!

 I’m a traveler, foodie, Portlander, list fan, spreadsheet lover, and digital strategist.
+Powered by Tofu is my personal creative outlet for exploring, creating, and living the good life.

 I’m a strong believer in living consciously (purposefully, deliberately, or whatever it is the kids are calling it these days), which is what got me interested in Life Lists, a 30 Before 30 list, and annual goals.
 I love the idea that you’re working on specific, verbalized goals, and while a year later you may not care about 1/4 the things on the list, you’ll still have a lot of really cool things accomplished.